 When her mother was diagnosed with cancer, Holly considered dropping out of university altogether.
-Thanks to the Manchester Hardship Fund, she was able to continue her studies and graduated this summer.The Manchester Hardship Fund allowed Holly to continue studying and graduate this year Click To Tweet Holly was able to come through one of the most difficult periods in her life thanks to the Manchester Hardship Fund Click To Tweet Find out how donor support meant that Holly didn't have to drop out of university Click To Tweet
+Thanks to the Living Cost Support Fund, she was able to continue her studies and graduated this summer.The Living Cost Support Fund allowed Holly to continue studying and graduate this year Click To Tweet Holly was able to come through one of the most difficult periods in her life thanks to the Living Cost Support Fund Click To Tweet Find out how donor support meant that Holly didn't have to drop out of university Click To Tweet

 At the end of my second year at university, my mum was diagnosed with bowel cancer.

 To make things worse, my stepdad was also ill at the time with a heart condition so my main concern was my little brother and making sure that I could care for him.

 I remember my mum driving me home one day after I’d been to visit her and she asked what I was going to write my dissertation on.
 I looked at her and asked what she meant.
 She said ‘what topic?’ and I just burst into tears.
 The only word in my head was ‘cancer’.
 I didn’t know what I was going to do.

 I decided that I would have to drop out of university.

 While she was being treated, I found myself really frustrated with the fact that I couldn’t do anything.
 I’d go home and just be in the way.
 So I talked to my auntie one day and asked how I could help.

 She said the best thing I could do is go to university and do well, because that’s what my mum wanted.

 When my mum was in hospital, all she’d talk about is my graduation and when I finish university and it just made me realise that I need to stay at university to help her.
 She’d almost feel guilty in a way if I dropped out.